-* Therapeutic goods – i.e. products that make claims about therapeutic benefits such as treating ailments or modifying physiological functions.
+- Therapeutic goods – e.g. products that make claims about therapeutic benefits such as treating ailments or modifying physiological functions.

 Why do laws and regulations exist?

-Most of the regulations mentioned in this article exist for the benefit of your customers, e.g.:
+Most of the requirements and regulations mentioned in this article exist for the benefit of your customers, e.g.:

 When you’re starting out, it can be confusing to know what registrations are required by law.

-Here are the main ones to be aware of:
+Here are the main ones to know about:

-* Cosmetic product registration – in Australia, we don’t need to register cosmetic products like they do in the EU.
-If you’re wanting to sell in the EU, contact Sophie from Cosmetic Label Review Services for advice.
+- Cosmetic product registration – in Australia, we don’t need to register cosmetic products like they do in the EU.

 Key cosmetics regulations